nrfconnect/sdk-nrf/doc/nrf/installation/installing.rst

    :local:
    :depth: 2

-The recommended way to get started with the |NCS| is to install using nRF Connect for Desktop, which is described on the :ref:`gs_assistant` page.
+The recommended way to get started with the |NCS| is to install using nRF Connect for Desktop, which is described on the :ref:`auto_installation` page.
 However, if you prefer to install the toolchain manually, follow the instructions described below.

 To manually install the |NCS|, you must first install all the required tools and clone the |NCS| repositories.